adcpe/blog-content/posts/2021-02-04-ruby-vscode.md

 title: Setting up Ruby for VSCode
 date: 2021-02-04
 tags: ruby,vscode
+description: This is how I set up VSCode to write Ruby.
 ---

 Here is a little guide to setting up IntelliSense and auto-completion on VSCode for Ruby quickly.